maklas/MNet-2/readme.md

 For `BroadcastServlet` you generally use `0.0.0.0`
 For `BroadcastSocket` you can use `255.255.255.255` (full [broadcast address](https://en.wikipedia.org/wiki/Broadcast_address "Wikipedia")) or your subnet-directed broadcast address like `192.168.255.255` which is better because there is no guarantee that `255.255.255.255` will be redirected by all routers.
 But you can't always know subnet-directed broadcast address.
+I personally tested this at my house with unconfigured router and some public Wi-Fi spots in malls and subway.
+Worked every time.

-* **What is batching?**
+* **What is batching?
+When and How should I use it?**

-If time of delivery is not crucial for you or you just want to send multiple Objects at the same time, you can use `NetBatch` to try squishing multiple objects in a single udp packet.
-Just collect all the objects you want to send into `NetBatch` and send it instead of sending single objects in a loop.
-If your objects can fit into your bufferSize, you will save some time and energy of your phone.
+Underlying implementation of UDP in Android and PC doesn't care about how much data you send.
+1 byte or  512 bytes in a single call.
+It'll take equal amount of time.
+Now, imagine it takes 1 ms to serialize data and 1 ms for `socket.send()` to actually pack and send your data over Internet, your **buffer size** is 512 and you want to send 5 objects of size 100 bytes in a single frame.
+If you call `socket.send()` 5 times. it will take 10 ms to complete.
+But if you pack them all in a single batch (which your buffer size allows), It will only take 6 ms to serialize and send.
+Achieving this is easy.
+You just carry around the `NetBatch`, collecting all your data in it since the start of the frame and at the end of it you call `socket.send(NetBatch batch)`.
+All you have to care about is that all individual object's sizes are less than **buffer size**.
+If all objects don't fit an a single buffer, they will be split among multiple buffers and sent independently.

 ## Testing
 When you need to test your game for high ping or packet loss sustainability, you can use